 But with spear-phishing taking aim at the C-suite, and mass-automated phishing attacks targeting any user unwittingly ready to take the bait, the simple fact is, everyone is a target.
 This level of complacency provides some added worries as most employees actually have much more company-sensitive information stored away than they realise.

 It's important to raise awareness of the fact that we all have valuable company data, and that cyber criminals don't discriminate towards job roles and functions.
 Add to that the possibility of opening a gateway for ransomware, then company, operations, reputation, and finances, really are at risk with any employees actions.

 "Entertainment, social media, and rewards/ recognition were the largest motivators for successful phishing attempts against business employees" ( https://www.comparitech.com/blog/vpn-privacy/phishing-statistics-facts/)

 Perhaps it's down to cyber security fatigue, but many of us seem to shun notifications of software updates with a heavy sigh.
 After all, whether we're on our laptop, desktop or mobile, our needy apps and devices always seem to require our attention.
 But there is a wide failure of understanding just how big the risks are of not updating our devices, especially during work.

 Failing to update our software leaves the door wide open to attackers looking to take advantage of out-of-date flaws.
-Look at the recent WannaCry Ransomware attack on the NHS, and you have a perfect example of the kind of risks that come with not properly configuring automatic operating system updates for all PCs.

 "80 % of all attacks involve a weak or stolen password."